jnidzwetzki/jnidzwetzki.github.io/pages/about.md

 - ⚡ Fun fact: My first installed Linux Distribution was a SuSE 6.1 (Kernel 2.2.6) in 1999, and my first computer was a Pentium 1 with 100 MHz and 16 MB RAM running Windows 95.

-## Short CV
+## Short Curriculum Vitae

-In the period from 2002 - 2005 I completed an apprenticeship as IT specialist for system integration.
+In the years 2002 - 2005, I did an apprenticeship as IT specialist for system integration.
 From 2006 - 2009 I took part in the DAA technical school, parallel to my job, in a training course for technical informatics.
-I successfully completed this course in 2009 as Staatlich geprüfter Informatiker (State-Certified Computer Scientist).
-Between 2009 and 2014 I was already enrolled at the FernUniversität in Hagen.
-There I studied computer science as an academy, bachelor and master student.
+I successfully completed this course in 2009 as Staatlich geprüfter Informatiker (Certified Computer Scientist).
+Between 2009 - 2022 I was enrolled at the FernUniversität in Hagen.
+I studied computer science as an academy, bachelor's, master's, and PhD student.

-In 2012 I graduated as a Bachelor of Science in Computer Science, in 2014 I graduated as a Master of Science in Computer Science with the focus on: Operating Systems, Distributed and Cooperative Systems.
-In the years 2012 - 2014 I was also a student assistant at the Chair of Cooperative Systems for the courses Operating Systems, Distributed Systems and Computational Geometry.
+In 2012 I graduated with a Bachelor of Science in Computer Science.
+In 2014 I graduated with a Master of Science in Computer Science with a focus on Operating Systems, Distributed, and Cooperative Systems.
+In 2022 I received a Dr. rer. nat.
+(PhD equivalent) in computer science.
+In the years 2012 - 2014, I was also a student assistant (part-time) at the chair of Cooperative Systems for the courses Operating Systems, Distributed Systems, and Computational Geometry.
+In the years 2020 - 2022, I was a research assistant (part-time) at the chair of Databases for New Applications and maintained the SECONDO database kernel.

-# My interests
+# My Interests

 * Database systems
 * Operating systems